In this section

 •Adding sections for new data sources

-The component uses configuration parameters specified in the [LookupD] section of the unified configuration file of Dr.Web for UNIX Mail Servers.
+The component uses configuration parameters specified in the [LookupD] section of the unified configuration file of Dr.Web Mail Security Suite.

 Component Parameters